Mojibur Rahman Jony: BFF Elite Academy

 In September 2021, Jony joined BFF Elite Academy for the 2021–22 Bangladesh Championship League season and made his debut during the academy's inaugural professional league match on 20 February 2022, against NoFeL SC.

 Gopalganj SC

 After only appearing twice in the first phase of the league he moved to Gopalganj SC, during the mid-season transfer window in March.
 On 11 June 2022, he scored a brace against Kawran Bazar PS in the last game of the season, helping his side to a 2–1 victory.

-Fortis FC
+Fortis

-On 13 October 2022, Jony joined the newly promoted Fortis FC in the Bangladesh Premier League.
+On 13 October 2022, Jony joined the newly promoted Fortis in the Bangladesh Premier League.
 On 18 February 2023, he scored his first goal for the club in a 4–3 victory over Mohammedan SC.
 In July 2023, Bashundhara Kings signed Jony in preparation for the preliminary round of the 2023–24 AFC Champions League.

+Mohammedan SC

+In August 2026, he joined Mohammedan SC.

 International career

 Jony represented the Bangladesh U20 at the 2022 SAFF U-20 Championship and 2023 AFC U-20 Asian Cup qualification.
 During the AFC U-20 qualifiers in Arad, Bahrain he scored a goal against Nepal U20 and also registered two assists in four matches.

 In March 2023, he was called up to the senior national team for a training camp held in Medina, Saudi Arabia.
 On 25 March 2023, he made his debut for the Bangladesh national team in a 1–0 victory over Seychelles.

 On 15 June 2023, Jony scored his first senior international goal coming in a 1–0 victory over Cambodia.